-Households with access to sanitation services Indigent households with access to free basic sanitation services Total number of household/customer expected to benefit 15495 8064 Estimated backlogs (actual numbers) 986 7930 Target set for the Financial Year under review (actual numbers) 1000 2000 Number of Households/customer reached during the Financial Year 1000 1340 Percentage of achievement during the year 100% 67% Major challenges and remedial action None Thenumberofindigenthouse-holdsregister- ingislow (Only 1340) during the financial year.
-Remedial action: An awareness financial year.
+Households with access to sanitation services Indigent households with access to free basic sanitation services Total number of household/customer expected to benefit 15495 8064 Estimated backlogs (actual numbers) 986 7930 Target set for the Financial Year under review (actual numbers) 1000 2000 Number of Households/customer reached during the Financial Year 1000 1340 Percentage of achievement during the year 100% 67% Major challenges and remedial action None The number of indigent house-holds register- ing is low (Only 1340) during the financial year.
+Remedial action: An awareness campaign will be undertaken in the next financial year.

 All clinics and schools in Makana are provided with sanitation infrastructure in the form of a sewer connection to the municipality's reticulation, though in most of them you find that toilets are in a bad state where they cant be used by learners as they have been severely vandalized, etc. The responsibility of ensuring that toilets in schools are in a proper working condition lies with the Department of Education through the Department of Public Works.

-Acquiring funding for the upgrade of the sewer reticulation network of Grahamstown as well as for the upgrading of the two main Waste Water Treatment Works (Mayfield & Belmont Valley WWTW) has been amajor challenge for Makana Municipality.
+Acquiring funding for the upgrade of the sewer reticulation network of Grahamstown as well as for the upgrading of the two main Waste Water Treatment Works (Mayfield & Belmont Valley WWTW) has been a major challenge for Makana Municipality.
 However, some funding had been promised by the different government levels (Provincial & National) and the matter is still pending.